albusfangautonomy/control_notes/notes/tips.md

 ---

+# Bode, Nyquist, Nichols, Root Locus Tips

+1. Nyquist plot is primarily for analysing open-loop system graph to determine closed loop stability - hence the -1 point

+2. The root locus method, the poles and zeroes you start with are those of the open-loop transfer function.

+    - The root locus then shows how the closed-loop poles move in the s-plane as the gain K varies
+    - The plotted pole/zero markers themselves are always the open-loop ones.

+3. When designing a controller, Bode plot you work with is almost always for the open-loop transfer function $$G(s)H(s)$$

+## Bode plot tips

+1. Peaks in Bode plots impact closed-loop stability

+    - Phase Margin reduction: At the peak, the phase often drops sharply, since the system oscillates more and delays response.
+If the peak is near the gain crossover frequency, this can push the phase margin down, making the closed-loop system more oscillatory or unstable.

+    - Lower gain margin: If the peak height is close to or above 0 dB, it takes less additional loop gain to cross into instability.

+    - Poor disturbance rejection: Peaks mean the system will amplify disturbances at those frequencies in closed-loop.

+    - High overshoot / ringing:

+## Nyquist Plot tips

+1. Nyquist plots are plotted in **polar coordinates**, in contrast to Bode and Nichols

+## Root Locus Tips

+---

 # Controllability and Observability Tips

 1. Unstable systems are not always uncontrollable.
 If unstable modes are controllable, then the system is **stabilizable**.